lalupavanr/Dockerfiles2/ENTRYPOINT/README.md

 #### ENTRYPOINT ####
-ENTRYPOINT is also used to runthe container
+ENTRYPOINT is also used to run the container just like CMD.
+But they are few diffrence
+1. we cant override ENTRYPOINT, but we can override CMD
+2.